-- Promotion of home retrofits and demand-side management19 programs. - Improved walking infrastructure. - Organics diversion from Hartland Landfill. - Urban containment (i.e., less sprawl, more OCP-directed town centre development)
+- Promotion of home retrofits and demand-side management programs. - Improved walking infrastructure. - Organics diversion from Hartland Landfill.
+Urban containment (i.e., less sprawl, more - OCP-directed town centre development)

-On June 23, 2014, Council reaffirmed its Climate Action Charter commitment to achieving carbon neutrality in municipal operations20.
+On June 23, 2014, Council reaffirmed its Climate Action Charter commitment to achieving carbon neutrality in municipal operations.
 It also established the Carbon Tax Rebate Reserve Fund.
 This reserve collected Sooke's share of annual carbon tax rebates from the province's then newly established Climate Action Revenue Incentive Program (CARIP) for use in reducing carbon emissions in the District21.

-Approximately 70% (2,618) of 3,755 Sooke voters were in favour of the November, 2014 referendum question "Should the District of Sooke join other municipalities in renewing and restating its opposition to the expansion of oil tanker traffic through Coastal BC waters?22" Council made Sooke one of more
+Approximately 70% (2,618) of 3,755 Sooke voters were in favour of the November, 2014 referendum question "Should the District of Sooke join other municipalities in renewing and restating its opposition to the expansion of oil tanker traffic through Coastal BC waters22?"